 Except as otherwise noted, the following table sets forth information as of the record date, March 22, 2013, with respect to the only persons known by our Company to own beneficially more than 5% of our outstanding shares of Common Stock, based solely upon Schedule 13G and Schedule 13D reports filed with the SEC, and the number of shares of Common Stock beneficially owned by our directors and executive officers as a group.
 Each of the persons listed below, which has reported that it may be considered a beneficial owner of more than 5% of our outstanding shares of Common Stock, has certified in a Schedule 13G filed with the SEC that, to the best of its knowledge and belief, the shares were acquired in the ordinary course of business and were not acquired for the purpose of and do not have the effect of changing or influencing the control of our Company and were not acquired in connection with or as a participant in any transaction having such purpose or effect.
-The number of shares of Common Stock beneficially owned by each director is set forth in "Information Regarding our Director Nominees-Director Stock Ownership" and the number of share beneficially owned by each named executive officer is set forth in "Executive Officers-Executive Ownership."
+The number of shares of Common Stock beneficially owned by each director is set forth in "Information Regarding our Director Nominees-Director Stock Ownership" and the number of shares beneficially owned by each named executive officer is set forth in "Executive Officers-Executive Officer Equity Ownership."

-Amount and Nature of Percent of

-Name and Address of Beneficial Owner Beneficial Ownership Class
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

 The Vanguard Group, Inc.(1)

 100 Vanguard Boulevard

 Malvern, Pennsylvania 19355 15,615,847 11.36%

 BlackRock, Inc.(2)

 40 East 52 nd Street

 New York, New York 10022 12,057,650 8.77%

 CBRE Clarion Securities, LLC(3)

 201 King of Prussia Road, Suite 600

 Radnor, Pennsylvania 19087 10,899,328 7.93%

 Invesco Ltd.(4)

 1555 Peachtree Street NE

 Atlanta, Georgia 30309 10,711,075 7.79%

 Vanguard Specialized Funds-Vanguard REIT Index Fund(5)

 100 Vanguard Boulevard

 Malvern, Pennsylvania 19355 8,812,311 6.41%

 FMR LLC(6)

 82 Devonshire Street

 Boston, Massachusetts 02109 6,832,751 5.00%

-All directors and executive officers as a group (15 persons)(7) 1,409,652 1.03%

 All directors and executive officers as a group (15 persons)(7) 1,409,652 1.03%